-The cold water isolation valve and expansion control valve, if one is installed, must be accessible from ground or floor level.
-They must not be installed either on the roof or in the ceiling space, unless it is an accessible trafficable area.
-Extend the cold water line to the cold water inlet fitting on the shoulder of the solar cold pipe.
+The cold water isolation valve and expansion control valve must be accessible from ground or floor level to enable homeowner operation without the need for a ladder.
+They must not be installed either on the roof or in the ceiling space unless it is an accessible trafficable area.
+Extend the cold water line to the cold water inlet fitting on the shoulder of the solar cold pipe for this open circuit model.

-A disconnection union must always be provided at the cold water connection and hot water Tee at the hot water on the water heater to allow for disconnection of the water heater.
+A disconnection union must always be provided at the cold water connection and hot water Tee at the hot water on the solar storage tank to allow for disconnection of the solar storage tank.
+The pipe work from the hot water outlet must not be installed in front of or prevent access to the electrical cover of the solar storage tank.

-This water heater has either a plastic dip tube or fitting liner in the inlet and outlet fittings (see diagram).
+This solar storage tank has either a plastic stratifier or dip tube in the inlet and outlet fittings (see diagram).
 These must be in place for the water heater to function properly.
 Do not remove or damage them by using heat nearby.
 They will be pushed into the correct position as the fitting is screwed in.